- Python 100%

 Cache files are written under tmp/ by default.
 Set KSHELL_UTILITIES_CACHE_DIR to use another directory.
 Cache entries include schema/package metadata and source-file fingerprints; stale, unversioned, corrupt, or object-array caches are ignored and regenerated instead of being loaded.

-Derived OBTD arrays are cached for repeated plotting workflows. obtd_heatmap, obtd_B_plot, and interference_angle save their computed x/y or matrix data, and warm cache hits can render without materializing OBTD arrays. obtd_modifier(..., make_heatmap=False) also checks its modified-transition cache before loading OBTD data.
+Derived OBTD arrays are cached for repeated plotting workflows. obtd_heatmap, plot_obtd_contribution_vs_b_decay, and m1_ls_interference_angle save their computed x/y or matrix data, and warm cache hits can render without materializing OBTD arrays. modified_m1_gsf_from_obtd(..., make_heatmap=False) also checks its modified-transition cache before loading OBTD data.

 For workflows that need the cached heatmap arrays but not the figure rendering, use obtd_heatmap(..., plot=False, return_data=True).
 For faster rendered heatmaps where per-cell labels are not needed, use annot=False.